Ayurveda offers us a deep understanding of the importance of sattvic foods and how positively they impact our physical body and mental well-being.

-To live a healthy and balanced life, we must understand our relationship with food.
+To live a healthy and balanced life, we must understand and redefine our relationship with food.
 No amount of success or wealth can compensate for a healthy body and mind.
 Our body needs vitamins and other nutrients to function properly.

 Your food should be light and digestible and should easily breakdown inside your body.
 The food that doesn’t breakdown inside our gut rots for a long time and passes toxins into the bloodstream.